sagemath/sagewiki_to_gh-2022-10-10/Leon.md

  * Fixed several issues relating to outdated design.
    * Originally defaulted to using short's: now uses unsigned's.
    * Changed obsolete CLK_TCK to CLOCKS_PER_SEC.
+ * Discovered a serious fencepost error in loops.
+   * Temporary solution: allocate one more memory spot than necessary to allow Leon's indexing
+   * Long term: correct all of Leon's loops to index properly.
+ * Discovered undocumented restriction on Cayley library names: no hyphens.

 == Solutions to known bugs ==